locsta/King-County-Data-Analysis/README.md

     * Price per sqft living as per location
   > <br/>_You will find the heat maps in the Jupyter notebook and also in the slides folder._

-2. Can we predict the price of a house based and features?<br/>
+2. What are the most impactful features on the price?<br>
-  > Our model scores a r2 of 0.816, meaning that 81,6% of the variation in price is predicted by features.<br/>
+  > Our first model scores a r2 of 0.814, meaning that 81,4% of the variation in price is predicted by features.<br/>
   > Ranking from highest to lowest impact on the prices are the following features:
-  * 1. grade
+  * 1. *grade*
-  * 2. sqft_living
+  * 2. *sqft_living*
-  * 3. zip\_mean_price
+  * 3. *zip\_mean_price*

-  * 4. sqft_living15
-  * 5. sqft_above
-  * 6. bathrooms
-  > Using only those 6 features for our model would give us a r2 of 0.776 which is nearly as good as the precedent model but a lot more flexible.</br>
+3. Can we predict the price of a house based on its most important features?<br>
+  > Using only the 3 features above as arguments we built the function "predict()" that can give an idea of the price of a house in King County depending on its square footage, zipcode and grade</br>

 ## Presenting our findings to the Realtor company
 <a href="https://docs.google.com/presentation/d/1fiWHrEDXgNAzFV6xIbLRCp-XWDJjh-3yyQ32P3ClCtg/edit?usp=sharing">Here is the link to our presentation to the realtor company</a>